ThatsVie/atlas-web_front_end/accessibility/README.md

 ![after](https://github.com/ThatsVie/atlas-web_front_end/assets/143755961/6f08af58-828d-4614-9ae7-abea26b9734c)

 ### Task 1: Add the Skip Links
 The goal of this task is to improve accessibility by adding skip links, allowing users to quickly navigate to the primary navigation and main content using keyboard shortcuts.
+To accomplish this, we added skip links just after the `<body>` tag and updated the necessary IDs and styles.

 **To test these changes:**
 - Open `skip-links/01-index.html` and `skip-links/01-article.html` in your web browser.